emrgnt-cmplxty/automata/automata/docs/core/base/agent_tool_builder.rst

 AgentToolBuilder
 ================

-``AgentToolBuilder`` is an abstract class for building tools for agents.
+``AgentToolBuilder`` is an abstract class for building tools for providers.
 Tools are essential components as they define the functionality and behavior of an agent.
 The ``AgentToolBuilder`` class provides a standard interface for creating tools.
 This class should be inherited by classes